Akanksha Infertility Clinic: Legislation

-The Ban on Surrogacy
+Ban on surrogacy

 In October 2015 a letter was sent by Indian Council of Medical Research (ICMR).
 The letter bans foreign couples getting Indian surrogates.
 This sparked public outcry and protests.
 People are concerned about the effect the ban will have on the economy of Anand.

 The surrogacy industry has played a role in transforming the economy of Anand in India and financially bettering the lives of thousands of poor families and the government's recent move to ban the practice will wipe out incomes.
-“About 5,000 families in Anand are surviving on surrogacy,” says Dr Patel, whose clinic has been at the forefront of the country's commercial surrogacy sector.
-“There are the surrogates, the nannies, the rickshaw drivers, the hoteliers who employ hundreds of peoples, the restaurants, the shops.
-There are so many people directly or indirectly surviving on surrogacy, so it’s going to be a huge economic impact as far as Anand is concerned.”
+"About 5,000 families in Anand are surviving on surrogacy," says Dr Patel, whose clinic has been at the forefront of the country's commercial surrogacy sector.
+"There are the surrogates, the nannies, the rickshaw drivers, the hoteliers who employ hundreds of peoples, the restaurants, the shops.
+There are so many people directly or indirectly surviving on surrogacy, so it's going to be a huge economic impact as far as Anand is concerned."

 Protections

-In 2008 a law - the Assisted Reproductive Technologies Bill (ART) - was introduced to protect surrogates, the children and the commissioning parents.
+In 2008 a law—the Assisted Reproductive Technologies Bill (ART)—was introduced to protect surrogates, the children and the commissioning parents.

 Dr Anup Gupta, the founder of Delhi IVF, a clinic that handles five to six cases a month said that "The legislation will facilitate surrogacy".